Tax Optimization as Part of Your Investment Strategy

 Tax-efficient withdrawal strategies

-When it’s time to draw from your retirement accounts, the order in which you withdraw from different accounts (tax-deferred, taxable, and tax-free accounts) can significantly impact your tax liability.
-By strategically withdrawing from accounts in a tax-efficient order, you can minimize the taxes you pay in retirement and extend the life of your portfolio.
-By routing withdrawals for cash needs out of taxable brokerage accounts first and delaying distributions from tax-deferred accounts like IRAs and 401(k) until the Required Minimum Distribution (RMD) age, the tax-deferred assets can remain untouched and invested over a longer timeframe for growth.
+The order in which you withdraw from different accounts (tax-deferred, taxable, and tax-free) can significantly impact your tax liability.
+Routing withdrawals from taxable brokerage accounts first delays distributions from tax-deferred accounts like IRAs and 401(k).
+Delayed, that is, until the Required Minimum Distribution (RMD) age.
+Tax-deferred assets can remain untouched and invested over a longer timeframe for growth.
 Roth dollars are considered after tax, so these are typically the last funds ever spent from the plan.
-In years with low earnings, an individual can convert dollars from pre-tax accounts to after-tax holdings, creating more long-term efficiency and growth opportunities over time.
-More information on both strategies is outlined below:
+In years with low earnings, an individual can convert dollars from pre-tax accounts to after-tax holdings.
+This creates more long-term efficiency and growth opportunities over time.
+Converting traditional IRA or 401(k) funds to a Roth IRA allows you to pay taxes on the converted amount now in exchange for tax-free withdrawals later.

 Tax optimization and estate planning